What Is Brainstorming?

-Brainstorming is a way of generating loads and loads of ideas on a particular subject, especially when you have a problem that you don't know how to solve, so it can also be called "idea generation."
+Brainstorming is a way of generating loads and loads of ideas on a particular subject, especially when you have a problem that you don't know how to solve.
+It can also be called "idea generation."
 It gives you a way of getting a fresh look at the problem and many different possible solutions, even some that you might think of as "silly," but which could be turned into a useful solution or way of helping.

 To brainstorm solutions to a problem, you first need to state what the problem is: it could be "how to sell more widgets", "how to go on holiday with no money", "how to decorate the house on a very low budget", "how to learn a foreign language quickly", "how to choose an outfit for a fancy dress party", basically any question you can ask that has more than one possible answer.

 Preferably, you need a group of people.
-Probably between 3 and 8 is best, not too many, not too few.
+Probably between three and eight is best—not too many, not too few.
 With more people, some get left out (or feel left out) and don't contribute.
 With fewer people, you don't get the mix and sudden flashes of inspiration that can come when one person's ideas spark another idea in someone else.
 But if there's only you - don't be afraid to try it out just by yourself - you may well be very pleasantly surprised by the results.

 Have you brainstormed before?